KohakuKirisame/kohakuslab.github.io/source/about/index.md

 (She/Her)

 Kohaku, inspired by Nigihayami Kohakunushi from *Spirited Away*, means "amber".
-Kirisame comes from Kirisame marisa in the *Touhou Project* series.
+Kirisame comes from Kirisame Marisa in the *Touhou Project* series.

 - Undergraduate in Chemical Biology & Minor in Biomedical Engineering
 - Research interest: AI for Science, ML for Biology, Bioinformatics, Computational Biology, Multi-omics.